Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Introduction

 \section{Introduction}

-In recent years more and more statistical agencies started collecting detailed geocoding information for some of their surveys or administrative databases.
-Using this information researchers no longer depend on pre-specified administrative geographical levels such as municipalities or counties when analyzing spatial effects.
-Instead they can define their own geographical areas of interest by aggregating over the individual geocodes.
-Furthermore, the detailed geocoding information can also be used to facilitate the linkage of data from different sources.
-However, these additional research opportunities come at a price: the detailed geographical information makes it very easy to identify individuals in the database.
-For this reason external researchers usually cannot get access to the detailed geocodes.
+In recent years, an increasing number of statistical agencies have started collecting detailed geocoding information on respondents for some databases .
+Access to detailed geocoding information empowers researchers to define their own geographical areas of interest by aggregating over the individual geocodes, instead of depending on pre-specified administrative geographical levels such as municipalities or counties when analyzing spatial effects.
+Furthermore, the geocoding information can be used to facilitate the linkage of data from different sources.
+However, these additional research opportunities come at a price: the detailed geocoding information makes it very easy to identify individuals in the database, which is why external researchers usually cannot obtain access to the detailed geocodes.

-In this paper we evaluate different strategies to generate synthetic geocodes that could be disseminated to the public without violating confidentiality guarantees.
-With the synthetic data approach sensitive records or records that have a high risk of disclosure are replaced with draws from a model fitted to the original data.
-If the synthesis models are carefully developed, important features of the data are still maintained while risks of disclosure can be substantially reduced \citep{Drechsler2011}.